simongravelle/simongravelle.github.io/README.md

 # Academic template

-Simple academic template that is easy to deploy on Github page, and relatively easy to customise furthermore using css.
+Simple academic template that is easy to deploy on Github page, and relatively easy to customize using css.
 Here is the [live](https://simongravelle.github.io/) version.

 Enter your publications as a folder in [content/publication/](content/publication/).